-The database configuration assistants require the SYS, SYSTEM, and DBSNMP passwords for use with Oracle DBCA.
+The database configuration assistants require the SYS, SYSTEM, PDBADMIN, and DBSNMP passwords for use with Oracle DBCA.
 You must specify the following passwords, depending on your system configuration:

-- If the database uses Oracle Automatic Storage Management (Oracle ASM) for storage, then you must specify a password for the ASMSNMPPassword variable.
-If you are not using Oracle ASM, then leave the value for this password variable blank. - If you create a multitenant container database (CDB) with one or more pluggable databases (PDBs), then you must specify a password for the PDBADMIN variable.
+• If the database uses Oracle Automatic Storage Management (Oracle ASM) for storage, then you must specify a password for the ASMSNMPPassword variable.
 If you are not using Oracle ASM, then leave the value for this password variable blank.